 The third factor "asks whether the amount and substantiality of the portion used in relation to the copyrighted work as a whole, are reasonable in relation to the purpose of copying."
 Mattel, Inc., 353 F.3d at 803 (quoting Dr. Seuss Enters., L.P., 109 F.3d at 1402).
 The court "assesses the persuasiveness of a parodist's justification for the particular copying done, recognizing that the extent of permissible copying varies with the purpose and character of the use."
 Mattel, Inc., 353 F.3d at 803 (quotations and citation omitted).
 As the Ninth Circuit noted, "We do not require parodic works to take the absolute minimum amount of the copyrighted work possible.
 As the Supreme Court stated in Campbell, 'once enough has been taken to assure identification, how much more is reasonable will depend, say, on the extent to which the [work's] overriding purpose and character is to parody the original, or, in contrast, the likelihood that the parody may serve as a market substitute for the original."
-Mattel, Inc., 353 F.3d at 803 (quoting Campbell, 510 U.S. at 587) (emphasis added).
-The Mattel, Inc. ruling is critical here precisely because the plaintiff's argument that less of the Barbie image could have been used-similar to the argument advanced by Plaintiff in this case-was soundly rejected by the court.
-Mattel, Inc., 353 F.3d at 804.
+Mattel, Inc., 353 F.3d at 803 (quoting Campbell, 510 U.S. at 587).

 Here, Defendants added words and music and juxtaposed graphic images of abortion against the "goodness" narrative of Plaintiff's video.
 Less than half of the CBR Video is comprised of content taken from the Northland Video.
 This percentage, however, is the content quantum minimally required to meaningfully criticize, comment upon, disparage, parody, and rebut the most deceptive elements of Northland's most misleading advertising claims.
-Specifically, the quite obvious use of each segment of the Northland Video was to directly counter the "goodness" messaging in that segment with the harsh and revolting reality that is abortion.
 The same is true with the TAG Video, which similarly juxtaposed graphic abortion imagery against Northland's "goodness" narrative.
 Moreover, there is no question that the "overriding purpose and character [of Defendants videos] is to parody the" Northland Video, and there is no chance that Defendants' videos will "serve as a market substitute for" the Northland Video.
 Therefore, this factor favors Defendants as well.